-- 1. Keep HERC-1 in warm status for the next 5 years to allow continued public use while pursing funding mechanisms for a determined use. - 2.
+- 1. Keep HERC-1 in warm status for the next 5 years to allow continued public use while pursuing funding mechanisms for a determined use. - 2.
 Within the first year, make the necessary repairs needed to maintain HERC-1 in warm status and prevent further deterioration.
 (Estimated Cumulative Expenditure \$60,000-\$100,000, see Chapter 3) - 3.
 City Council form a new HERC committee or a task force this winter to investigate community capacity to spearhead funding methods to address community recreational and educational needs.
 Preferred funding is, but not limited to, a public-private partnership for occupancy options (to include the upstairs) and funding of HERC-1 - 4.
-See #5 below for near and long term funding and leasing options. - 5.
+Leasing HERC-1 is feasible in the near (5-year) and longer term (10-year) periods.
+A lease or rental agreement is based on building use and associated repair and/or renovation costs.
+Funding would be based on the agreements and sources of money such public-private partnership among other potentials.
+(Refer to TF Feasibility #5) - 5.
 The Task Force has identified the 60-year-old HERC 1 building without substantial repairs may not have safe, ongoing or efficient use beyond 5 years.
 If a long term solution is not implemented over a five-year period, options for HERC 1 could range from planning a new facility, demolishing HERC 1 and 2 (or taking advantage of any major changes that are not foreseeable right now), while reserving the property as a park until a long term plan for the property is developed for the site.